sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - I will fix bugs in level 3
 * Blocker - No

+#### Kalikalyan
+* What I did yesterday -  Coding practice in phasor JS
+* What I will do today - Peer review
+* Blocker - No

 # Day 22 - 27th April

 #### Sricheta